botpress/documentation-v12/docs/messaging-channels/direct-integrations/teams/local.md

+## Requirements {#local}

+### Configure Microsoft Account

+Your Microsoft Account should have access to Azure and Teams.
+You can check out the [Azure](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops) and [Teams](https://docs.microsoft.com/en-us/microsoftteams/) documentation for information on how to make these connections.

 ### Configure HTTPS Endpoint

 To connect to Microsoft Teams, an HTTPS endpoint is required.
 This is set in the `externalUrl` field in `botpress.config.json`.
 You can use the following methods to create this endpoint: